 “Sure.
 Is Elvis’s ‘Mama” tribute to his mother okay for a hymn.”

-“Well, normally we don’t allow rock n roll, but Elvis was a saved soul.
+“Well, normally we don’t allow rock n roll, but Elvis is a saved soul.
 No one ever criticizes ‘Mama.”

-As we set up, I noticed that the room was getting crowded.
-I recognized several faces from Out & Proud.
-Anna was introducing all the new girls to those gay boys she knew.
-The boys looked pretty uncomfortable, but those 12 year olds made them relaxed by saying they loved gays.
-One girl made her boyfriend pull up his shirt and show me his underwear.
-I pulled up my tee shirt and showed mine back.
-Felix would be proud.
+As we set up, I notice that the room was getting crowded.
+I recognize several faces from Out & Proud.
+Anna is introducing all the new girls to those gay boys she knows.
+The boys look pretty uncomfortable, but the 12-year-old girls relax them by saying they love gays.
+One girl makes her boyfriend pull up his shirt and show me his underwear.
+I pull up my tee shirt and show mine back.
+Felix will be proud.

-I got up and introduced ourselves.
-I explained that Gregory was in our band and his betrothed Anna asked us to come that night.
+I get up and introduce ourselves.
+I explain that Gregory is in our band and his betrothed Anna asked us to come that night.

-Jace was looking down – he sat on a bookcase in the corner.
+Jace s looking down – he sits on a bookcase in the corner.

 “Also, I want you to meet Jack.
 He’s our new singer and tonight will be his first performance singing for False Gods.
 He’s in my English class.
-Next Sunday, we are performing Shakespeare’s play ‘A Midsummer’s Night Dream,’ in which he has the lead.
+Next Sunday, we’re performing Shakespeare’s play ‘A Midsummer’s Night Dream,’ in which he is the lead.
 So let’s start his debut weekend with a beautiful Elvis hymn, ‘Mama,” which is dedicated to Gregory’s two moms.

 “An angel sent from above is mama

 DUDLEY BROOKS, CHARLES O’CURRAN

 Lyrics © IMAGEM U.S. LLC